-Since then, he has been blessed to live a life full of music.
 John is a graduate of the Peabody Conservatory where he completed a Master of Music degree and a Graduate Performance Diploma in violin performance with Herbert Greenberg, after completing a Bachelor of Music degree at the University of Michigan.
 His former teachers include Anthony Elliott, Stephen Shipps, Andrew Jennings, Ann Schoelles, and Yizhak Schotten (viola).
-He has served as the concertmaster of the Newark Symphony, Baltimore Sinfonietta, and Darin Atwater’s Soulful Symphony and has been a member of numerous orchestras and ensembles including the Baltimore Opera Orchestra.
-As a soloist he has performed with orchestras and given recitals throughout North America and Europe.
+Since graduating he has toured throughout Europe, Egypt, China, and North America as a soloist and one-third of Infinitus, the beatboxing string trio.
+As a member of Infinitus he has held multiple performance residencies with the Lincoln Center in NYC.
+In addition, he has performed with Michael Bublé, Weird Al Yankovic, the Clark Sisters, Richard Smallwood, Regina Carter, Elmo, Andrea Bocelli, the TransSiberian Orchestra, Rod Stewart, Blake Shelton, and Kehinde Wiley.
+He has served as the concertmaster of the Newark (Delaware) Symphony, and Darin Atwater’s Soulful Symphony; and has been a member of numerous orchestras and ensembles including the Baltimore Opera Orchestra.

 In addition to being a violinist, John “A.d.i.d.a.m.”
 Littlejohn is an emcee known for his lyrical ability and distinctive cadence, which produces an original flow.
-He has produced two full-length solo albums, “Violinistik” and “All Day I Dream About Music.”
+He has produced three full-length albums, “Violinistik,” “All Day I Dream About Music,” and “Caterpillar Chronicles.”
 Tim Smith, music critic of the Baltimore Sun, called his music “distinctive” with “tightly rhymed lyrics,” and a VH1 entertainment journalist called his compositions “extremely original and magnificently arranged and played.”
-In a review for GospelFlava.com Gerard Bonner wrote, “Many have attempted to blend classical and hip-hop.
-Dare we say that few can do it with the authenticity of Adidam.”
-John has been featured in several publications and radio programs, including: USA Today, CBC, NPR, in the Amsterdam News, the Austin Chronicle, and the Baltimore Sun.
-As a composer, his compositions and arrangements have been performed by numerous ensembles throughout the United States and Canada.
-He has collaborated with a variety of musicians including Michael Bublè, DJ Spooky, Braille, SaulPaul, Take 6, Regina Carter, Darin Atwater, and Elmo.

-He now lives in the Vancouver area with his beautiful wife, Paula, and their children.
+Currently, John resides in the greater Vancouver area with his wife Paula and their children.